poshjosh/rate-limiter-web-core/README.md

 - The `@RateLimit` annotation must be placed together with path related annotations e.g:
 Springframeworks's `@RequestMapping`, `@Get` etc or JAX-RS `@Path` etc

+- The `@RateLimitGroup` annotation may span multiple class or multiple methods but not both.

 ### 2. Define rate limit properties